Background

 This is one that catches people out.
 When you practise in someone else's car, you should expect to cover the cost of fuel.
 Even if the car owner does not ask, it is good practice to offer.

-A small car with a 40-litre tank doing around 40 miles per gallon will cost roughly £54 to fill up with petrol.
-If you do 22 hours of private practice at an average of 20 miles per hour (mix of town driving and slower manoeuvres), that is about 440 miles.
-At 40 mpg, you will use around 50 litres, costing you about £68 in petrol.
+As of March 2026, the average price of unleaded petrol in the UK is around 136p per litre.
+Diesel sits at around 148p per litre.
+If you do 22 hours of private practice at an average of 20 miles per hour (a mix of town driving and slower manoeuvres), that is about 440 miles.
+At 40 mpg in a small car, you will use around 50 litres, costing roughly £68 in petrol.
+In practice, most learners spend between £60 and £100 on fuel.

 Other Costs to Think About